shervinea/cheatsheet-translation/es/refresher-linear-algebra.md

 **22. Transpose ― The transpose of a matrix A∈Rm×n, noted AT, is such that its entries are flipped:**

-&#10230; Transpuesta ― La transpuesta de una matriz A∈Rm×n, denotada AT, está dada por el siguiente cambio de posición de sus entradas:
+&#10230; Transpuesta ― La transpuesta de una matriz A∈Rm×n, denotada AT, es tal que sus entradas se intercambian de la siguiente forma:

 <br>